mpres/FailCodeTriage_ML/README.md

 # FailCodeTriage_ML
-Takes an a CSV file with features and end result, create a NN model of probably outcome
+Takes a CSV file with features and end result, create a NN model of probably outcome NN = Neural Network